sarobidy19/sarobidy19.github.io/_news/announcement_3.md

       *This a promotion code for the meeting.
 To book a flight with your promotion code, access aircanada.com and enter your promotion code in the Promotion Code Box.
 Enter the **Promotion Code PQDMHQB1** during booking to receive the discount.
 If it is not entered or entered incorrectly, the discounts will not be applied to the booking.
 Ticketing agencies/airlines must record the code on the delegate’s ticket.*

       *Discounts: 10% discount on eligible fares.
 For North America' 5% applies on standard fares, 10% on flex fares & higher.
 For International Travel' 10% on standard fares & higher.*

--->
-You can read the official CMS instructions [here](https://summer24.cms.math.ca/accomodation-and-travel) for more details.
+You can read the official CMS instructions [here](https://summer24.cms.math.ca/accomodation-and-travel) for more details.-->

 ### Organizers
 <table style="width:100%">